kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Download_to_Go.md

 ### Supported Devices

-Download to Go’s offline mode works on all mobile and tablet devices supported by the Player SDK for the following operating systems:

-* Android 4.3+
+Download to Go's offline mode works on Android 4.1 and up.
+Widevine Modular is supported from Android 4.3, which means that you can download a Widevine Modular stream on Android 4.1/4.2, but will not be able to play it (Download to Go does not know that the stream is DRM-protected).

 ### Supported Video Formats

-Download to Go supports the following formats:
+Download to Go supports the following formats for Android

+* MPEG-DASH (Android only)
 * HLS
-* MPEG-DASH (Android only)

 ## Enabling Download to Go